-Lack of sleep, noise, flashing lights, an argument, certain foods, stress and trauma can all throw us off balance.
+Lack of sleep, too much noise, flashing lights, an argument, certain foods, stress and traumatic events can all throw us off balance.
 Our energy depletes and managing our feelings, behaviour and attention becomes more difficult.

 Self-regulation is vital for children to manage life’s normal ups-and-downs: for concentration, social relationships and learning.
-It is a major task for a young child to regulate their feelings and behaviour consistently.
+It is a major task for a young child to regulate their feelings and behaviour.

 Learning to self-regulate begins at birth

 For babies, the world is an endless series of new experiences of movement, lights, sounds, tastes and textures.
 Babies are learning to self-regulate and need co-regulation from a safe attentive adult.
-Babies will regulate to a calm tone of voice, holding, rocking and gently touch as well as predictable routines with familiar adults.
-Eventually, they use the memory of comfort, created by calm regulating adult contact, to self soothe or regulate themselves.
+Babies will regulate to a calm tone of voice, holding, rocking and gentle touch as well as predictable routines and rituals with familiar adults.
+Eventually, they use the memory of comfort, created by calm regulating adult contact, to self-soothe or regulate themselves.